-Sonnet 20 by William Shakespeare is a portrait of Henry Wriothesley and written in celebration of his birthday – although I must immediately correct myself – because our great author was very careful indeed not to use the word ‘birth-day’, because being a prince divinely ordained in heaven – when Henry Wriothesley entered this world he entered as a “little love God” and Gods are not born they are created.
+Sonnet 20 by William Shakespeare is a physiological portrait of Henry Wriothesley and written in celebration of his birthday 20th May 1574 – although I must immediately correct myself – because our great author was very careful indeed not to use the word ‘birth-day’, because being a prince divinely ordained in heaven – when Henry Wriothesley entered this world – he entered as a “little love God” and Gods are not born they are created.

 (9) “And for a woman wert thou first created”.

-The word ‘first’ is an extremely subtle allusion to our author’s paternity of Henry Wriothesley because in ‘Love’s Martyr’ also written by our great author (using the witty pseudonym Robert Chester) there is a poem called “The first” its meaning that our author was the first born son of “Phoebe.”
-She was the Goddess who at will could command ‘silver light’ and is an allusion to Queen Elizabeth 1.
-Therefore, Elizabeth was Henry Wriothesley’s mother, while along with “Phoebe” other prominent words used as allusions to Elizabeth are ‘beauty’ ‘nature’ and ‘fortune’, while the fact that the word ‘sil-ver’ also holds a special significance for our author shouldn’t be overlooked.
+The word ‘first’ is an extremely subtle allusion to our author’s paternity of Henry Wriothesley because in ‘Love’s Martyr’ also written by our great author – using the witty pseudonym Robert Chester (for the city of Rochester) we find a poem called “The first”, meaning our author was the first born son of “Phoebe” the Goddess who at will could command ‘silver light’ (an allusion to Queen Elizabeth 1).
+Therefore, Elizabeth was Henry Wriothesley’s mother, while along with “Phoebe” other prominent words used as allusions to Elizabeth are “beauty” “nature” and “fortune”, while what shouldn’t be overlooked is the fact the word ‘sil-ver’ also holds a special significance for our author.
 Therefore, recognising the word “nature” as an allusion to Elizabeth – we make perfect sense of (line 10):

 (10) “Till nature as she wrought thee fell a-doting”.

-Being the fifth sequential (and last) male-infant ‘created’ for his mother, it was hardly surprising that above all things she wished this fifth child to be a girl.
-As ‘fortune’ would have it this infant was not only beautiful and ‘rare’ but androgynous – not surprisingly then, we find in the very first line Wriothesley (who had a woman’s face) being cosmetically enhanced by his mother ‘nature’.
+Being the fifth sequential (and last) male-infant ‘created’ by his mother, it was hardly surprising that above all things she hoped this fifth child would be a girl.
+As ‘fortune’ would have it this infant was not only beautiful and ‘rare’ but androgynous – not surprisingly then, we find in the very first line Wriothesley (who had a woman’s face) being cosmetically enhanced by his mother “nature”.

 (1) “A woman’s face by nature’s own hand painted”.

 Now; the standard Shakespearean sonnet has 14 lines of iambic pentameter, Sonnet 20 does not.
-The reason, it is a portrait of Henry Wriothesley who as I have said had a feminine countenance, one of two reasons every line has an additional unstressed syllable – giving the sonnet a feminine complexion.
-The other reason; as every line has eleven beats instead of ten, unlike the standard Shakespearean sonnet composed of iambic pentameter it has an additional 14 beats.
+The reason being, it is a portrait of Henry Wriothesley who as I have said had a feminine countenance, one of two reasons every line has an additional unstressed syllable – giving the sonnet a feminine complexion.
+The other reason being; as every line has eleven beats instead of ten, unlike the standard Shakespearean sonnet composed of iambic pentameter it has an additional ’14’ beats.

 “The darling buds of May”.